make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   given a set of random points
   on the surface of the planet.
 - We won't worry about **how** those points are used.
-- We'll just say that a suitable technique exists
+- We'll just say that a suitable technique exists.
-  (for example, Voronoi diagrams).
 - Now we can focus on just generating points distributed evenly over the planet at pseudorandom locations.
-- The first step is to generate a sequence of pseudorandom numbers, and the second step is to map those numbers to locations on the planet.
+- We will see how easy it is to generate a sequence of pseudorandom numbers, and how to test our code.
+- Then we will look at a clever trick to map those numbers to locations on the planet.
-- Both of these involve some very interesting math.

 # Pseudorandom number generators